 I generally don't write about people I know.
 There are little bits and pieces of me in all of my stories... and the characters are all fictitious.
 However, in this book, part of my inspiration for Hannah's adoptive father in the novel, Reverend Parker, is my grandfather.
 Just like the character in the book, my grandfather was always making up silly rhymes which brought joy and laughter to everyone around him.
 He was also a preacher and it was wonderful to grow up near him for a portion of my childhood.

 This book is available at many online retailers.
 Hannah's Garden: a Turn of the Century Love Story, Volume 1 of The Victorian Christian Heritage Series, can be found in standard print format with beautiful cream colored pages or eBook format at Amazon and Barnes and Noble.
-The ebook can also be purchased at Apple iBooks, Kobo, and Smashwords.
-Many other book retailers online carry this book and you can ask your your local book store to order it and they usually will.
-Or, you may click on the book cover above in the upper right hand corner of this page and it will open the Amazon book page in a separate window if you would like to purchase the book.
+The ebook can also be purchased at Apple iBooks, Kobo, Smashwords, and many other retailers.
+You can ask your your local book store to order it, and they usually will.

 Book Description (As it appears on Amazon):